 Every time I sell a house or condo here in Edmonton, I have to tell my clients that possession day is sometimes a complicated affair.
 Basically, possession only happens when the money has transferred from the buyer’s lawyer to the seller’s lawyer.
 Everyone shoots for 12-o’clock noon to get this done, but sometimes things can happen to delay possession.
-As a real estate agent, I cannot release the keys to a buyer until I have confirmation from the other side that the funds have been received – even if I already have the keys.
-And if I am the agent for the seller, the same is true.
-I cannot allow the keys to be released to the new owners until my client’s lawyer has the money in their trust account.
+If I am acting for the buyer, I cannot obtain the keys for a buyer until I have confirmation from the other side that the funds have been received.
+And if I already have the keys early, I cannot give them to a buyer until I get the go ahead from the lawyers or seller’s agent.
+If I am the agent for the seller, the same is true; I cannot allow the keys to be released to the new owners until my client’s lawyer has the money in their trust account.

 These are the things that could go wrong on possession day to keep keys from being released on time: